Poland–United Arab Emirates relations

-Polish-Emirati relations are foreign relations between the Republic of Poland and the United Arab Emirates.
+Republic of Poland and the United Arab Emirates established diplomatic relations in 1989.
 Poland has an embassy in Abu Dhabi, and the United Arab Emirates has its counterpart in Warsaw.

 History

 Following the success of Solidarity movement, Poland established relations with the Emirates in 1989.
 The UAE has become Poland's key partner in the Arab world in the context of political dialogue and economic cooperation ever since.

 Cooperation

 Since establishment of relations in 1989, the United Arab Emirates have emerged to become Poland's largest trade partner in the Arab World.
 The promotion of Polish interests in UAE involves Polish Trade Office based in Dubai, the National Chamber of Commerce and the Polish Tourist Organization, Credit Insurance, Bonds and Financing Public Company, which supports the activities of Polish exporters on the local market, providing insurance services to Polish entrepreneurs.
 Polish Business Group was established in March 2006 under the auspices of the Abu Dhabi Chamber of Commerce and Industry is a communication platform between the representations of the governments of Poland and the UAE.
 Polish Investment and Trade Agency has also been active on promoting the relations.